swiss/e-collecting-hackathon-team9/CONTRIBUTING.md

 Instances of abusive, harassing, or otherwise unacceptable behavior can be reported by emailing the organizers of the Energy Data Hackdays.

-This Code of Conduct is adapted from the [Contributor Covenant](https://contributor-covenant.org), version 3.0, available at [https://www.contributor-covenant.org/version/3/0/](https://www.contributor-covenant.org/version/3/0/).
+This Code of Conduct is forked from the Energy Data Hackday's code of conduct which is itself adapted from the [Contributor Covenant](https://contributor-covenant.org), version 3.0, available at [https://www.contributor-covenant.org/version/3/0/](https://www.contributor-covenant.org/version/3/0/).